Cooking your prime rib at a temp of 250°F?

 Meat Grading & Trimming the Fat Cap

-Prime ribs are cuts of meat that contain a high percentage of fat.
+Prime rib come from the rib on a cow, which is a primal cut.
+These cuts of meat that contain a high percentage of fat.

 Which is not a bad thing and part of the reason it tastes so good!